hada0/warships/README.md

 ##### Phase 4 Development: End to End Testing
 As previously mentioned, the each method built was unit tested and as the program expanded, integration tests were often carried out with different pathways and walkthroughs.
 It was during these times, many bugs presented themselves, and edge cases that were not yet accounted for.
+These were all logged in a `BUGLOG.txt` to make sure they were addressed if not at the moment.
 For the first mode of the game (Player vs Computer)
 I first implement one player menu, validation and game process.
 Once that was working successfully and as intended, similar logic was set in place for the computer and further on, similarly for the two player game.